• Skip to primary navigation

 FNS-Cloud will contribute to overcoming European research infrastructure fragmentation by uniting FNS data essential for addressing diet, health, and consumer behaviour as well as sustainable agriculture and the bioeconomy.
 The implemented cloud solution will reduce knowledge gaps that inhibit public health and agricultural policy and will benefit the food industry, reducing development and production costs and will facilitate informed consumer choice and ultimately, healthier European citizens.
 Sustainability of the FNS Cloud will be achieved through value added services linking research infrastructure data.
 FNS Cloud data will be open access and FAIR (findable, accessible, interoperable and re-useable) and will be interoperable with other proposed/existing Research Infrastructures such as FNH-RI, MetroFood and ELIXIR.
 The four identified scientific and technical objectives are to: 1) develop, integrate and test innovative cloud services; 2) implement and test ‘cloud platform’ (FNS Cloud), Use cases and Demonstrators; 3) integrate different existing and emerging data, sources and formats; and 4) develop a governance model and business operations.

-Food, Nutrition and Health Research Infrastructure
+FNH-RI (Food Nutrition and Health Research Infrastructure) - ongoing

 The Food Nutrition and Health Research Infrastructure (FNH-RI) is an initiative to develop a European research infrastructure relevant to Food, Nutrition and Health that will uniquely link the data and expertise in the research domains of the food supply chain, consumer behaviour and health, through sharing and integrating data, tools and services, and focussing on active contribution of consumers and citizens to generate data.
 Existing international RIs in food and health do not currently cover such diverse research themes, and do not utilise online technologies to harness consumer and citizen generated data.